ibm-cloud-docs/openshift/registry.md

 [Virtual Private Cloud]{: tag-vpc}

-The image registry operator deployments are present only in an {[product-name-notm]} Toolkit managed clusters.
+The image registry operator deployments are present only in an {{site.data.keyword.openshiftlong_notm}} Toolkit managed clusters.
 HyperShift managed clusters run the image registry operator in the control plane.
 {: note}

 If you don't want to use the internal image registry, you can complete the following steps to remove it.